moka-guys/seglh-cnv/exomedepth/README.md

 	/data/normals.RData
 ```

+#### Implicit sex matching for PoN

+If a PoN is used and target regions are located on sex chromosomes, the readcount step will automatically try to match test samples with normals of the same sex.
+Sex is extracted from input file names (BAM) using the regex `_[MF]_`.
+No sex matching will occur of not all samples in the reference (PoN) and the test sample do not match this regular expression.

 ## Integrated Quality Control

 The report contains pertinent information for Quality control.
 Two plots visualise the RPKM correlation with other samples in the same batch, and the coefficient of variation.